fponticelli/tempo/README.md

 # Sample Application

-A Tempo application, pivots around two main instances:
+A Tempo application operates on two main instances:

   * **Store** as in data-store, or state holder
   * **Template**: an object with a function `render(state: State, context: Context): View<State>`

-These two instances work together applying `Tempo.render`.
+These two instances work together applying `Tempo.render` to create your application.

-Here is a full example for a little widget that allows to increment/decrement a counter.
+Here is a full example of a little widget that increments and decrements a counter, updating as the value changes.

+You can try out the [demo running here](./docs/demo/readme/).

 ```ts
 import { Tempo } from '@tempo/dom/lib/tempo'